jacebenson/jace.pro/src/posts/2019/2019-05-21-notes-from-knowledge-19-1.md

 ---
-title: Knowledge 19's Hackthon, a personal look
+title: Knowledge 19 Hackathon, a personal look
 description: >-
   In my last post I said, "The hackathon is a great place to learn a new feature but it's not a hackathon.
 They expect you to have the app prebuilt before you